 A home equity loan may be easier to get approved for because of the value of the asset backing the loan.
 As such, you may be able to get a competitive interest rate on the loan.
 But like any other loan type, you’ll need to keep up with payments, or you risk losing your home.

 A HELOC is similar to a home equity loan because you’re borrowing from your home’s equity.
-However, a HELOC is a type of revolving credit, like a credit card.
+But a HELOC is a type of revolving credit.
 You’re free to withdraw as much or as little from your home’s equity as you like, up to an approved credit limit.

 You only pay interest on the money withdrawn, until you pay it back.
 With a HELOC, you can borrow again and again whenever the need for extra cash arises without having to reapply for a loan.
 But if you fail to repay the money as per your loan contract, you risk losing your collateral.